ubyssey/ubyssey.ca/README.md

 <br>

-The Ubyssey Website is made with :heart: by [_The Ubyssey_](https://www.ubyssey.ca/), the University of British Columbia's student newspaper since 1918.
+The Ubyssey site is made with :heart: by [_The Ubyssey_](https://www.ubyssey.ca/), the University of British Columbia's student newspaper since 1918.

 <br>